“That’s it! I’m DONE with [insert email platform here],” said every digital marketer ever, at one point or another.

 I’m pretty biased, but I recommend AccessAlly because it integrates with the top email marketing automation platforms and takes payments directly.

-You can set up any number of products, offers, subscriptions, payment plans, trials, and coupons as you need.
+You can set up any number of products, offers, recurring subscriptions, payment plans, trials, and coupons as you need.

 Plus, the best part is that if you ever need to switch email systems, you won’t need to worry about an interruption on the payment side of things.